x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 > [!NOTE]
 > Once you select the **Your organization's email server** radio button under **Connection from**, the option under **Connection to** is greyed out, implying that it is the default option chosen.

+4. Click **Next**, and follow the instructions in the wizard.
+Click the **Help** or **Learn More** links if you need more information.
+In particular, see [Identifying email from your email server](https://docs.microsoft.com/previous-versions/exchange-server/exchange-150/dn910993(v=exchg.150)) for help in configuring certificate or IP address settings for this connector.
+The wizard will guide you through setup.
+At the end, save your connector.

 #### From Classic Exchange admin center